Travel Times by Train in Italy

 From Milan to the town of Como takes about 50 minutes to 1 hour by car.
 From Milan directly to Bellagio is approximately 1 hour and 15-30 minutes, depending on traffic and which route your driver takes.
 From Milan to other lakeside destinations like Tremezzo or Menaggio is similarly around 1.5 hours.

-Compare this to trying to piece together the journey via public transportation: you'd take a train from Milan to Como (about 1 hour), then navigate to the ferry terminal, wait for the ferry (which can be up to 2 hours on the slow ferry, or 50 minutes on the fast ferry), and finally arrive at your destination.
+Compare this to trying to piece together the journey via public transportation: you'd take a train from Milan to Como (about 1 hour), then navigate to the ferry terminal, wait for the ferry (which can be up to 2 hours on the slow ferry, or 50 minutes on the fast ferry…if tickets are still available), and finally arrive at your destination.
 With luggage.
 After you've already traveled from Rome or Florence or Venice.

 The Experience Factor